-Another aspect of care with which the safety and support network will be involved is a high intensity response.
-It is a particular way of working with the purpose of providing an intensive, seamless, wraparound safety and support plan to identified young people during periods of increased risk and complexity.
+Another aspect of care with which the safety and support network is involved is when a high intensity response may be needed.
+This is a particular way of working with the purpose of providing an intensive, seamless, wraparound safety and support plan to identified young people during periods of increased risk and complexity.
 It is responsive in real time to acute and challenging issues, high risks and significant needs, and is consistent with the overall case plan.

-A high intensity response will be generated and coordinated by a young person’s existing safety and support network and any required co-opted members to respond to immediate safety concerns, highly complex needs or high risk behaviours such as self-harming, suicidal ideation or frequently missing from placement.
+A high intensity response will be generated and coordinated by a young person’s existing safety and support network and any required additional members to respond to immediate safety concerns, highly complex needs or high risk behaviours such as self-harming, suicidal ideation or if frequently missing from placement.

 To read more on the safety and support networks and high intensity responses, refer to the Safety and support networks and high intensity responses booklet.

 Another technique to use when forming a safety and support network is completing a timeline with the young person.
-This may help identify pockets of people who have cared about the young person.
-Timelines showcase gaps in what we know about the young person and point out clusters of traumatic events.
+This may help identify people who have cared about the young person.
+Timelines showcase gaps in what we know about the young person and point out clusters of traumatic events as well as celebrations.
 It can help surface some of our own empathy when we may be struggling to see the best in the young person.

-One thing to note is that doing this with a family or young person can be both empowering and/or traumatising.
-Be sure to negotiate boundaries and create solid agreements before you try this with a young person.
+One thing to note is that doing this with a family or young person can be empowering or traumatising.
+Be sure to negotiate boundaries and create solid agreements before you try use this mapping approach with a young person.

 Helpful questions for unpacking the timeline:

 - Who was in the young person’s life at this time?

 - Who would have cared about the young person during this time?